aaron-grau/curic/README.md

 ## Patches

-Patches can be accomplished in one commit and do not require peer-review.
+Patches are minor, non-substantive changes that can be accomplished in one commit and do not require peer-review.
 Examples include fixing typos, broken links and formatting.

 Patches can be done directly to the `master` branch.